Skip to main content

-NC requires reporting car accidents with injury, death, or $1,000+ in damage.
-Learn the rules, deadlines, and what happens if you do not report.
+NC requires reporting accidents with injury, death, or $1,000+ damage.
+Learn police response, what to do when police don't come, how to fix an inaccurate report.

 The Bottom Line